obsidian-html/obsidian-html.github.io/md/Automation/AutomationLinuxSSH.md

 - type/automation
 - date/2022-02-04
 ---
-# Auto push site using SSH on Linux

 > This is the documentation for [v3.5.0](../Changelog/v3.5.0.md) and lower, for documentation for **v4.0.0** and higher, see [https://obsidian-html.github.io/v4](https://obsidian-html.github.io/v4)